dakujem/sqids-legacy-backport/README.md

 > 💿 `composer require dakujem/sqids-legacy-backport`
 >

-This is a backport of the original package [sqids/sqids](https://github.com/sqids/sqids-php) for **PHP 7.4** and **PHP 8.0** only.
+This is a trivial backport of the original package [sqids/sqids](https://github.com/sqids/sqids-php) for **PHP 7.4** and **PHP 8.0** only.